This post may contain affiliate links. Please read my disclosure policy.

 There’s nothing worse than trying to cook salmon when it sticks to the grill and falls apart before you can get it on the platter.
 To prevent this problem we have four simple rules we follow each and every time we grill flaky fish.

 - First, make sure you buy skin-on salmon fillets.
 If you remove the skin before cooking, the fish will surely fall apart.
 The skin helps hold the flesh in place.
 Fish skin in a good thing!

-- Second, get your grill really hot before you start cooking.
+- Get your grill really hot before you start cooking.
 If you have a thermometer on your grill make sure it reaches about 500F before you begin.
-If you are using charcoal, most of the charcoal should be white before your start grilling.
+When using charcoal, most of the charcoal should be white before you start grilling.
 If your gas grill doesn’t have a thermometer, hold your hand a few inches above the grill and if you only last about 1 second, the grill is not enough.

-- Third, and probably the most important, clean your grill grate with a wire brush and generously grease the grates using long tongs and vegetable oil soaked paper towels.
+- Probably the most important step, clean your grill grate with a wire brush and generously grease the grates using long tongs and vegetable oil soaked paper towels.
 You can clean and grease the grates when you first turn on the gas grill, but make sure you grease it again just before adding the fish fillets.
 If you want to grease the grates three different times during the preheating process, all the better!
 Vegetable oil is your new best friend when it comes to grilling fish.